Siteseen Logo

-Webster-Ashburton Treaty with
+Webster-Ashburton Treaty

 John Tyler

-Definition and Summary of the Webster-Ashburton Treaty with Great Britain
+Definition of Webster-Ashburton Treaty

-The Webster-Ashburton Treaty resolved many long standing border disputes concerning the Maine / New Brunswick boundary which had led to the bloodless, International incident known as the Aroostook War.
+Definition: The Webster-Ashburton Treaty was signed on August 9, 1842 between the United States and Great Britain following negotiations between Daniel Webster and Lord Ashburton (Alexander Baring).
+The Webster-Ashburton Treaty resolved many long standing border disputes concerning the Maine / New Brunswick boundary which had led to the bloodless, International incident known as the

 Webster-Ashburton Treaty for kids: Background History